robinmordasiewicz/AV-raspi-config/README.md

 #### Required

 - Raspberry Pi4 with 4GB or 8GB of RAM
-- Raspian, Raspian Lite, of Ubuntu installed
+- Raspian, Raspian Lite, or Ubuntu installed
 - Connected to the network with access to the internet

 #### Optional